pingcap/docs-cn/develop/dev-guide-build-cluster-in-cloud.md

 7. In the dialog, select your preferred connection method and operating system to get the corresponding connection string.
 This document uses MySQL client as an example.

-8. Click **Create password** to generate a random password.
+8. Click **Generate Password** to generate a random password.
 The generated password will not show again, so save your password in a secure location.
 If you do not set a root password, you cannot connect to the cluster.

 <CustomContent platform="tidb">